 Oranges are high in sugar and can cause an upset stomach or diarrhea.
 The sugar may also contribute to weight gain, so already obese dogs or dogs who suffer from diabetes should stay away from the fruit.

 If you do feed your dog oranges, make sure to remove the seeds, peel, and pith first.
 Orange seeds contain traces of cyanide, which are dangerous for dogs.

 The citrus oils in oranges can also be irritating to a dog's skin and digestive tract.
 You should also give them only a small amount at a time to avoid any gastrointestinal issues.

-Maybe these potential problems make you uncertain about whether or not give oranges to your dog, despite all the healthy benefits it brings.
-There is, however, a different snack you can give your dog to supplement their diet with tons of nutrients and vitamins, without needing any of the side effects.
+Maybe these potential problems make you uncertain about whether or not to give oranges to your dog, despite all the health benefits it brings.
+There is, however, a different snack you can give your dog to complement its diet with tons of nutrients and vitamins without needing any of the side effects.
 I'm talking about a Multivitamin for your dog, especially if you have a senior dog.
 These chews provide everything your dog needs in one convenient treat.
 Made with all-natural and veterinarian-approved ingredients, these chews support coat, skin, digestive, joint, heart, and immune health.